michael-naf/hit_cybersecurity_enhabced_by_ai/README.md

 #  ⛨ AI-Enhanced Cybersecurity
-A repository dedicated to the course Introduction to Cybersecurity enhabced by AI by Dr. Andrei Kojukhov and Viacheslav Nefedov (Holon Institute of Technology, Israel).
+This repository is dedicated to the course AI-Enhanced Cybersecurity designed by Dr. Andrei Kojukhov and Viacheslav Nefedov (Holon Institute of Technology, Israel).
+Here you will find our Lab exercises and final project.